 The following essential elements belong in this graph:

-- The mean systemic filling pressure, the mean pressure in the systemic circuit of the circulation measured in the absence of flow, is discussed in more detail in the chapter dealing with the determinants of preload.
+- The mean systemic filling pressure, the mean pressure in the systemic circuit of the circulation measured in the absence of flow.
+This bizarre concept is sufficiently fascinating to merit a whole page of its own.
 In summary, it is determined by venous vascular resistance and total body fluid volume, and represents the pressure in the peripheral circulation which - while it is higher than right atrial pressure - creates the pressure gradient for venous return.

 - The x-intercept: the venous return, being dependent on the pressure gradient, should theoretically cease if there is no pressure gradient (i.e. when the right atrial pressure is equal to mean systemic filling pressure).
 This implies that the mean systemic filling pressure represents some sort of limit on what the right atrial pressure can be (i.e. without venous return there is no cardiac output).
 Guyton and colleagues produced this result in hundreds- perhaps thousands - of dogs.
 Even though it was the 1950s, the investigators stopped short of human experiments, remarking that "it is doubtful that it will ever be measured in its entirety in the human being" because of the "drastic procedures required to determine the normal venous return curve".